cosmos/cosmos-sdk/docs/building-modules/intro.md

 # Introduction to SDK Modules

 Modules define most of the logic of SDK applications.
-Developers compose module together using the Cosmos SDK to build their custom application-specific blockchains.
+Developers compose modules together using the Cosmos SDK to build their custom application-specific blockchains.
 This document outlines the basic concepts behind SDK modules and how to approach module management. {synopsis}

 ## Pre-requisite Readings